A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting: Numerical Experiments

 We explore the convergence rate for the sampling of $\nu_\gamma$ as $\gamma$ ranges from zero to one.
-Recall that when $\gamma=0$ and $J\equiv0$ the measure is uniform on spanning trees and when $\gamma=1$ and $J\equiv0$ the measure is uniform on partitions.
+Recall that when $\gamma=0$ and $J\equiv0$ the measure is uniform on spanning forests in $\mathcal{F}_d$ and when $\gamma=1$ and $J\equiv0$ the measure is uniform on partitions with $d$ elements.
 The log-log plots show the convergence of the average deviation of the marginal empirical measures over the range of $\gamma$.
-As expected, the convergence rate degrades as $\gamma$ approaches 1, both for the Metropolized Cycle-Walk and for the Metropolized Forest-RECOM algorithms.
-However, the Metropolized Cycle-Walk shows a reasonable level of convergence for much higher $\gamma$ when compared to Metropolized Forest-RECOM.
-While this result merits more investigation to fully understand, it does underline an expected strength of the Metropolized Cycle-Walk over the Metropolized Forest-RECOM.
-As we will see in \Cref{sec:structureCycleWalk}, the Cycle-Walk proposal does not replace the entire spanning tree with a new tree; it is more likely to make the small and medium-sized moves that are in keeping with a wider range of target measures.
+As expected, the convergence rate degrades as $\gamma$ approaches 1, both for the Metropolized Cycle Walk and for the Metropolized Forest Recombination algorithms.
+However, the Metropolized Cycle Walk shows a reasonable level of convergence for much higher $\gamma$ when compared to Metropolized Forest Recombination.
+While this result merits more investigation to fully understand, it does underline an expected strength of the Metropolized Cycle Walk over the Metropolized Forest Recombination.
+As we will see in \Cref{sec:structureCycleWalk}, the Cycle Walk proposal does not replace the entire spanning tree with a new tree; it is more likely to make the small and medium-sized moves that are in keeping with a wider range of target measures.
 Furthermore, unlike the single-node flip of a standard Swendsen–Wang proposal \cite{SwendsenWang,fifield2020automated}, the chain has approximate population balance baked into the proposal.